Fact Sheet No 5

 2. Are there any national organizations that contribute to ensuring quality of Canada's postsecondary institutions?

 There are a number of national organizations in Canada that promote quality and the use of high academic standards in postsecondary programs.
 The Association of Universities and Colleges of Canada (AUCC) does not have an accreditation role but funds several quality-assurance-related activities.
 A university or degree-granting college will be admitted to AUCC only if it meets several requirements.
 For example, member institutions must be degree-granting institutions through legislative authority; their primary mission is the provision of university degree programs; they must satisfy AUCC, after receiving a report by an AUCC-appointed visiting committee, that it is providing education of a university standard.

-The Association of Canadian Community Colleges (ACCC) is another important national organization that supports maintenance of high-quality programming in colleges.
+The Colleges and Institutes Canada (ACCC) is another important national organization that supports maintenance of high-quality programming in colleges.
 ACCC requires that members deliver postsecondary programs that meet the academic standards for diploma and certificate qualifications as set out by the appropriate jurisdictional authorities and operate as an integral part of a provincial or territorial government's educational activities and are funded primarily through that government.

 The Association of Accrediting Agencies of Canada (AAAC) is a national organization of professional associations involved in promoting good practices by its members in accreditation of educational programs.

 3. How can one identify the status of postsecondary institutions in Canada?